Actuarial-Control-Cycle-T1-2024/group-page-showcase-grp/README.md

 ## Program Design

-Exploratory Data Analysis (EDA) has shown that leading causes of death within SuperLife’s policyholders are cancer and cardiovascular disease (Figure 1.1).
+Exploratory Data Analysis (EDA) has shown that leading causes of death within SuperLife’s policyholders are cancer and cardiovascular disease.
 Therefore, the interventions chosen to make up the Health Incentive Program are targeted towards reducing the incidence of these conditions.
 These programs are:
 1. Well-being app with fitness tracking incentives
 2. Smoking cessation programs
 3. Hiking group